WHAT IS TAX DEBT?

 Another option available is to file a consumer proposal with the help of a licensed insolvency trustee.
 At Harris & Partners Inc., we will help negotiate with the CRA to try and reduce the amount you owe.
 Many Canadians use this option to set up a payment plan that is feasible for them to pay and is acceptable for the government.
 It allows you to decide the amount you can realistically afford to pay based on your budget and financial situation.

 If the government does not find your terms acceptable or you cannot pay at all, then the final option is to declare bankruptcy.
-Harris & Partners Inc. will help you do so, filing the paperwork necessary.
-Declaring bankruptcy should only be used when you have no other options, however.
+Harris & Partners Inc. will help you do so by filing the paperwork necessary.
+However, declaring bankruptcy should only be used when you have no other options, however.
 It does cancel all your debt, but it will also leave a mark on your credit for at least 6 years, making rebuilding your financial credit much more difficult.

 WHY A LICENSED INSOLVENCY TRUSTEE AND NOT A TAX LAWYER?